stoplightio/json-ref-resolver/README.md

 ### Usage

-All relevant types and options can be found in [src/types.ts](src/types.ts) or in the TSDoc.
+All relevant types and options can be found in [src/types.ts](src/types.ts).

 ```ts
 // Import the Resolver class.